The ecosystem

 Built with Claude Code

-The point isn't that an LLM helped me write code.
-The point is that a one-person team — me — was able to ship and maintain a
+The point isn’t that an LLM helped me write code.
+The point is that a one-person team was able to ship and maintain a multi-repo ecosystem because Claude Code’s long-context behavior made the cascade tractable.

 By the numbers